YanniZ06/HaxeAL-Soft/README.md

 The information the issue should contain is given in the setup issue template.

 # Regarding Pull Requests
-Pull requests are *greatly* appreciated, so long as they follow a similar structure (however suggestions for different structuring are also welcome) as long as they're structurally similar to the rest of the project.
+Pull requests are *greatly* appreciated, so long as they follow a similar structure to the rest of the project (however suggestions for different structuring are also welcome).

 Please mark your PR's appropiately to keep management easy.